 - To find discrepancies, running a payroll checkup is an easy alternative method to reviewing payroll reports.
 Before you run a payroll checkup, you must save a backup copy of your data file to protect your data in case an error occurs.
 For steps and details, see Run Payroll Checkup.

 - To fix wage base or tax amount discrepancy, see Entering wage base and tax adjustment to correct employee's quarter (qtd) or year to date (ytd) total.

-Note: If you have Assisted Payroll, call Assisted Payroll Support for assistance on making any corrections to your State Unemployment.
+Note: If you have QuickBooks Desktop Payroll Assisted, call Assisted Payroll Support for assistance on making any corrections to your State Unemployment.